francesco-giannico/Cryptocurrency_Clustering_Forecasting/README.md

-# Cryptocurrency clustering and forecasting
+# Clustering-based multi-target forecasting for the cryptocurrency financial market

 This repo contains the code for my M.S.
 Thesis in Big Data Analytics, discussed in _June 17, 2020_ at the University of Bari "Aldo Moro".
-It is entitled: *Clustering-based multi-target forecasting for the cryptocurrency financial market*

 Duration: Jan, 2019 - Jun, 2020 (6 months)